 It’s no secret that physicians have the potential to earn a higher-than-average salary once they finish their residency and start practicing.
 Here are the average annual salaries of a variety of medical specialties:

-However, these are not earned until both medical school and residency (typically four years) are completed.
-Luckily, there are medical school loan repayment strategies that can be used without waiting for a big payday.
+However, these amounts are not earned until both medical school and residency are completed.
+Luckily, there are medical school loan repayment strategies that can be used in the meantime.

 Loan Forgiveness and Repayment Through Service